Summit College Preparatory School – Florida U.S. Online High School

 Misidentification and Underachievement

 Non-traditional Giftedness: Gifted students are not always the top performers on standardized tests or traditional classroom activities.
-Some students may be highly creative, emotionally intelligent, or socially gifted, but not perform well on tests that measure only cognitive abilities.
-As a result, these students may not be identified as gifted and may fail to receive the support they need.
+Some may be highly creative or emotionally gifted, yet overlooked by narrow assessment tools.

-Lack of Comprehensive Identification Tools: Traditional schools often rely on narrow criteria, such as IQ tests or grades, to identify gifted students.
-These tools may fail to identify students who demonstrate extraordinary potential in art, music, or social leadership, as these areas are often underrepresented in traditional academic assessments.
+Lack of Comprehensive Identification Tools: Many schools rely on limited criteria, such as IQ tests or grades, missing potential in art, leadership, or emotional insight.

 Intellectual Isolation and Boredom